zac7777/Entropy/Entropy/Core Concepts/Player Characters.md

 ## Classes

-A player also chooses one or more classes, this will majorly define how they fight, and also possibly how they act outside of combat.
+A player also chooses one class upon creation, this will majorly define how they fight, and also possibly how they act outside of combat.
 Each class has a major and minor attribute that is required for functioning as that archetype.

 |                     | Ranged, Spread                    | Ranged, Precise              | Melee, Precise             | Melee, Spread            |
 | ------------------- | --------------------------------- | ---------------------------- | -------------------------- | ------------------------ |